Home China Page Tao of China Journey to the West Comments

 Wait just one minute!
 Let's not rush off.
 What exactly is he saying?

 Is he saying that Taoism received a name and identity under the influence of Confucianism?
-We thought Taoism was its own unique religion.
+Isn’t Taoism its own unique religion?
 Is he saying that Taoism is associated with local and unofficial forms of religion?
 We thought Taoism was one religion, not a conglomerate.
-Is he saying that in the naming of Taoism, to set it off from Confucianism, that a polarity was set up that has lasted to this day?
+Is he saying that in the naming of Taoism, to set it apart from Confucianism, that a polarity was set up that has lasted to this day?

 The answer is yes to all the questions.
 Taoism received a name under the impetus of the Confucians.
 It is an umbrella religion for the myriad indigenous cults that are the polar balance to Confucianism, the religion of the state.

-WeÕll get to these paradoxes a little later.
-But first letÕs examine our religious polarity more closely.
-As we shall see the Confucian/Taoist polarity is founded in complex geographical issues but relates simplistically to the polarity between state and individual.
+Let’s examine this religious polarity more closely.
+As we shall see, the Confucian/Taoist polarity is founded in complex geographical issues, but relates simplistically to the polarity between state and individual.
 In this first century before Christ, Confucianism, always a moral code of the aristocracy, became firmly associated with the state, its administration and social responsibilities.
 Much of its emphasis was on how to achieve social stability and order.
 Taoism became associated with the powerless people, local communities and the individual level.
 Its emphasis came to be on personal power, i.e. vitality, and transformation.
 While the religion or philosophy of the government was Confucianism, the religion of the common people was Taoism.

 Those Taoists or Named by the opposition

-"The expression Tao-chia ÒTaoist SchoolÓ is found in Ssu-ma Ch'ien [(145-86 BC) China's first great historian, footnote p.183} in the context of the tradition of the Immortals.
-Later, the bibliographer Liu Hsiang (77-6 BC.) classified the Lao Tzu and the Chang Tzu under the rubric Tao-chia.
-Under the later Han, we begin to find the name Tao chiao, Òthe teachings of the TaoÓ.
+"The expression Tao-chia “Taoist School” is found in Ssu-ma Ch'ien [(145-86 BCE) China's first great historian, footnote p.183} in the context of the tradition of the Immortals.
+Later, the bibliographer Liu Hsiang (77-6 BCE.) classified the Lao Tzu and the Chang Tzu under the rubric Tao-chia.
+Under the later Han, we begin to find the name Tao chiao, “the teachings of the Tao”.
 In later Taoism, the two expressions, Tao-chia and Tao-chiao, are used freely one for the other.
-Only from modern times on have the Confucians used the two expressions to establish an artificial distinction between Ôphilosophical TaoismÕ--for which they use the term Tao-chia, and 'religious Taoism'-- for which they use the term Tao-chiao.Ó Schipper, p.
+Only from modern times on have the Confucians used the two expressions to establish an artificial distinction between ‘philosophical Taoism’--for which they use the term Tao-chia, and 'religious Taoism'-- for which they use the term Tao-chiao.”
+Schipper, p.
 245

-The two terms: Tao-chia, Taoist school, and Tao-chiao, teachings of the Tao, were used in the first century BC and the second century AD, respectively, by outsiders to refer to the tradition of the Immortals and the teachings of Lao Tzu and Chuang Tzu.
+The two terms: Tao-chia, Taoist school, and Tao-chiao, teachings of the Tao, were used in the first century BCE and the second century CE, respectively, by outsiders to refer to the tradition of the Immortals and the teachings of Lao Tzu and Chuang Tzu.
 The people who were referred to as Taoists did not call themselves Taoists.
 Why were they called Taoists?

 Whose tao? or The taoless Tao

-In classical China, the tao was used to mean something like the method of behavior.
+In classical China, the word ‘tao’ meant something like ‘the method of behavior’.

-ÒRelegated to the opposition, Taoism remained out of official favor ....
-Local leaders ... found in Taoist initiation and worship the consecration that legitimized their power, outside the imperial administration and sometimes in opposition to it.Ó Schipper, p 9
+“Relegated to the opposition, Taoism remained out of official favor ....
+Local leaders ... found in Taoist initiation and worship the consecration that legitimized their power, outside the imperial administration and sometimes in opposition to it.”
+Schipper, p 9

 Taoism, a religion of the people, not the government

-ÒTaoism originated in ancient China at the times of the first emergence of philosophical thinking and of the general inquiry into the nature of humanity and the meaning of life.
-The first great thinkers, Confucius (born in 551 BC) and Mo Ti (fifth century BC) were concerned with moral philosophy, but not with individual freedom and destiny.
+“Taoism originated in ancient China at the times of the first emergence of philosophical thinking and of the general inquiry into the nature of humanity and the meaning of life.
+The first great thinkers, Confucius (born in 551 BCE) and Mo Ti (fifth century BCE) were concerned with moral philosophy, but not with individual freedom and destiny.
 The aristocratic religion, that of the feudal class, considered the human being only in terms of his social role, codified in rituals which themselves expressed the entire feudal order.
 This order seems to have envisioned an afterlife only for the nobles, the great ancestors.
-As a Confucian work has it: 'the rites do not extend to the common people.ÕÓ Schipper, p6
+As a Confucian work has it: 'the rites do not extend to the common people.’”
+Schipper, p6

 Although the name Taoism came much later, Taoist thought preceded Confucius.
-While the first great historical thinkers were concerned with man in relation to society, Taoism was concerned with the individual in relation to him or herself.
-The aristocrats embraced the first, because these philosophies put them at the top of the moral order.
-Excluded from participation in the feudal structure, the Hierarchy, for whatever reason, the Populace, embraced Taoism, as its focus was the ways and means of fulfilling individual destiny, independent of social status.
+While the first great historical thinkers were concerned with humankind in relation to society, Taoism was concerned with the individual in relation to him or herself.
+The aristocrats embraced the first, because the Confucian philosophy put them at the top of the moral order.
+Excluded from participation in the feudal structure, for whatever reason, the populace embraced Taoism.
+Its focus was the ways and means of fulfilling individual destiny, independent of social status.

 Also we see that the Chinese nobles had a religion for themselves, which only really included the common man on the lower rungs.
 Evidently, as was true elsewhere in the world at the time [iv], China had the classical hierarchical patriarchal religious structure.
-Confucianism was the name they gave this state religion, although Confucius had only a dubious connection to it, as we shall see.
+Confucianism was the name they gave this state religion, although it had only a dubious connection to Confucius, as we shall see.

 Taoism, an outgrowth of prehistoric shamanism